Gedung Sate

 Gedung Sate is a public building in Bandung, West Java, Indonesia.
-It was designed according to a neoclassical design incorporating native Indonesian elements (such as Hindu-Buddhist elements) by Dutch architect J. Gerber to be the seat of the Dutch East Indies department of State Owned Enterprises (Departement van Gouvernmentsbedrijven, literally "Department of Government Industries"); the building was completed in 1920.
-Today, the building serves as the seat of the governor of the province of West Java, and also a museum.
+It was designed according to a neoclassical design incorporating native Indonesian elements (such as Hindu-Buddhist elements) by Dutch architect J. Gerber to be the seat of the Dutch East Indies department of State Owned Enterprises (Departement van Gouvernmentsbedrijven, literally "Department of Government Industries"); the building was completed in 1924.
+Today, the building serves as the seat of the governor of West Java, and also a museum.

 Its common name, Gedung sate, is a nickname that translates literally from Indonesian to 'satay building', which is a reference to the shape of the building's central pinnacle - which resemble the shape of one of the Indonesian traditional dish called satay.
-The central pinnacle consists of six spheres that represent the six million gulden funded to the construction of the building.
+The central pinnacle consists of six spheres that represent the six million guilders funded to the construction of the building.